• Skip to primary navigation

 • Bake for 60-70 minutes until the filling is bubbly.
 Cover with foil when the top is golden brown, about 50 minutes.
 Let cool for 20 minutes before serving.
 Sprinkle with pomegranate seeds and top with whip cream or ice cream.

-• To reheat place in a 350º oven and warm for 15 minutes.
+• Reheat: Reheat in a 350º oven for about 15 minutes.

 Nutrition